Komodo National Park: Tourism

 Scuba diving is popular because of the park's high marine biodiversity.
+Six well-known diving sites are Manta Alley, Crystal Rock and Castle Rock, Batu Bolong, Yellow Wall, the Cauldron and Tatawa Besar.

-The development of, largely marine-based, ecotourism is the main strategy to make the park self-financing and generate sufficient revenue through entrance fees and tourism licenses to cover operational and managerial costs.
+The development of ecotourism, largely marine-based, is the main strategy to make the park self-financing and generate sufficient revenue through entrance fees and tourism licenses to cover operational and managerial costs.
 To this end, a joint venture between TNC and a tourism operator were granted a tourism concession, that also entails extensive park management rights.
 This concession has generated an ongoing controversy.
-The joint venture has been accused of making decisions behind closed doors, and many people in and around Komodo claim that they haven't been consulted regarding decisions that ultimately affect their lives.
+The joint venture has been accused of making decisions behind closed doors, and many people in and around Komodo claim that they have not been consulted regarding decisions that ultimately affect their lives.
+The growth of the tourism sector has also led to extensive land grabbing in the areas surrounding the park as poorer people sell their lands to foreign business investors.

 Komodo Island and Rinca were once part of Flores and they are separated from the large Island of Sumbawa to the West by the Sape Strait.
 The ocean in the Strait drops hundreds of meters.
 The Pacific Ocean to the north and the Indian Ocean to the south are actually at different heights – so the flow of currents from the Pacific to the Indian during tidal exchanges makes the currents among the strongest in the world.
 In the (relatively) shallow waters along the east coast of Komodo towards Labuan Bajo, these currents can be extremely dangerous with inexperienced guides.

 The number of visitors to the park increased from 36,000 in 2009 to 45,000 in 2010.
 Most of the visitors were foreign tourists as the high transport cost to this remote location is less affordable for local visitors.
 The park can accommodate up to 60,000 visitors a year according to the local tourism agency.

 Several types of boat tours run through the national park including upscale scuba liveaboards, short daily snorkel trips and 4 day, 3 night 'tourist boats' between Lombok and Flores.
 The tourist boats run very frequently, but have uncertain safety records.
 In an August 2014 incident one of these tourist boats sank, and 2 tourists were lost.
 Strong currents and waves separated the stranded passengers and crew who were floating at sea in life jackets.